Save on Georgia car insurance

 Georgia drivers know Elephant has you covered

-Georgia drivers can quote online for our 12% web discount!
+Get a Georgia car insurance quote for our 12% web discount!

-If you’re a Georgia resident in search of car insurance, you’ve come to the right place.
+If you’re a Georgia resident searching for car insurance, you’ve come to the right place.
 We know choosing coverage can be tricky, but it doesn’t have to be.
 Learn about Georgia car insurance requirements while saving money on your policy.

-Georgia drivers are required to have at least 25/50/25 liability limits on their car insurance coverage.
+Georgia law requires all drivers must have at least 25/50/25 liability limits on their car insurance coverage.
 This means:

 $25,000